sst/guide/_examples/how-to-create-a-flutter-app-with-serverless.md

 $ npm install
 ```

 By default, our app will be deployed to the `us-east-1` AWS region.
-This can be changed in the `sst.json` in your project root.
+This can be changed in the `sst.config.ts` in your project root.

 ```json
 {